deployo/deployo.github.io/content/blog/manage-dokku-on-linode-using-deployo.md

 ```bash
 Are you sure you want to continue connecting (yes/no)? yes
 ```

+You will be prompted for a password, wnter the root password you used when creating your linode and that should be it.

 Now you can go to your Deployo configuration and remove the password, your freshly generated SSH keys will be used.